hilmanski/freeStuffDev/content/stuff/yepcode.md

 title = "YepCode"
 link = "https://yepcode.io"
 thumbnail = "https://yepcode.io/wp-content/uploads/2021/06/cropped-favicon-180x180.png"
-snippet="YepCode is an all-in-one SaaS platform that allows development teams to connect enterprise services and APIs in a smooth and agile way." tags = ["PaaS","serverless","API"]
+snippet="All-in-one platform to connect APIs and services in a serverless environment.
+It brings all the agility and benefits of NoCode tools, but with all the power of use programming languages" tags = ["PaaS","serverless","API"]
 +++
 Credit: 1.000 yeps/month